alexnikol/AnyCast/Podcasts Genres List/README.md

 - The list of available colors should(can be) be specific for each application that uses this feature.
 - Colors list will be provided as list of hex strings.
 - If genres count is greater than colors list count, than provider should return color from the start of the list (e.g. Colors list has 3 colors), for 5th genre provider should return 2nd color.
-- If provider is empty and doesnt have colors, provider should not deliver any default color.
+- If provider is empty and doesnt have colors, provider deliver error.

 ![Podcasts Genres List UI](Genres%20List%20UI/podcasts-genres-ui-iphone-light.png) ![Podcasts Genres List UI](Genres%20List%20UI/podcasts-genres-ui-iphone-dark.png)